eellak/epinoo-installation-scripts/README.md

 above.
 The user may have to install via the moodle web interface various other components.

-### epinoo
+### wordpress
 Install an Epinoo WordPress site into the web server.
 This essentially downloads a snaphost of the wordpress codebase, installs it in an appropriate vhost and creates a suitable wp-config.php for the installation.
-See epinoo.pp for more details.
+See wordpress.pp for more details.
 The user may have to install via the wordpress/epinoo web interface various other components.